Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Nelson Velazquez At The Plate

-- Velazquez has three doubles, eight home runs and five walks while batting .225.
+- Velazquez is batting .235 with four doubles, nine home runs and five walks.

-- Looking at the 25 games he has played this year, he's homered in eight of them (32.0%), and in 9.3% of his trips to the plate.
+- He has gone deep in nine games this season (34.6%), homering in 9.9% of his trips to the plate.

-- Velazquez has had an RBI in nine games this season (36.0%), including three multi-RBI outings (12.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Velazquez has had at least one RBI in 38.5% of his games this year (10 of 26), with more than one RBI four times (15.4%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.